What is Catchafire?

 As a for-purpose social enterprise, public-benefit corporation, and certified B-Corp, Catchafire is committed to helping organizations complete important work, thereby strengthening organizational capacity and helping changemakers achieve their goals.

 If you are selected for a membership, you will also receive in-person training, webinar support, and tech support throughout the process to maximize your membership.
-Each one year membership is paid for in full by the Community Foundation for Southern Arizona.
+Each one-year membership is paid for in full by the Community Foundation for Southern Arizona and our regional funding partners.
+If an organization were to purchase an annual membership directly from Catchafire, the cost would be $2,000 a year.

 Watch the video below to learn how other nonprofits have utilized the Catchafire platform to increase their impact.